adamvhstack/Solar-PV-Process-Capability-SPC-Automation/README.md

 ## Motivation

 In high-volume PV manufacturing, the difference between a profitable line and a scrap-heavy one often comes down to how quickly you can detect process drift.
-Manual SPC — pulling samples, hand-calculating X-bar/R values, taping control charts to a whiteboard — doesn't scale when you're testing 10,000+ modules across 10 parameters.
+Manual SPC, pulling samples, hand-calculating X-bar/R values, taping control charts to a whiteboard, doesn't scale when you're testing 10,000+ modules across 10 parameters.

 This project automates that entire workflow: data ingestion, capability analysis, control charting, and visualization.
-The goal is to demonstrate how Python-based SPC tooling can replace manual tracking with a system that flags out-of-control conditions the moment they appear — the kind of infrastructure a manufacturing or continuous improvement engineering team would deploy on a real production floor.
+The goal is to demonstrate how Python-based SPC tooling can replace manual tracking with a system that flags out-of-control conditions the moment they appear, the kind of infrastructure a manufacturing or continuous improvement engineering team would deploy on a real production floor.

 The project also reflects a core principle from Lean Six Sigma: **you can't improve what you can't measure**.
-By computing both Cp/Cpk (within-subgroup, short-term capability) and Pp/Ppk (overall, long-term performance), the tool distinguishes between what a process *can* do under stable conditions and what it *is actually doing* over an extended run — a distinction that drives very different corrective actions.
+By computing both Cp/Cpk (within-subgroup, short-term capability) and Pp/Ppk (overall, long-term performance), the tool distinguishes between what a process *can* do under stable conditions and what it *is actually doing* over an extended run, a distinction that drives very different corrective actions.

 ---